 You have limited time and resources to spend on pursuing a lead, so use lead scoring to help prioritize who to talk to first.

 You can assign lead scores based on some of the same criteria which are attributes of the jobs you are trying to fill or based on the attributes of the drivers themselves.
-Which of your prospects has experience with ice road trucking?
-Which of them drives local only?
+Which of your truck driver leads has experience with ice road trucking?
+Who only drives local?
 Which ones prefer over-the-road or team driving?
 Match these with the jobs you are looking to fill.
 Assigning each prospect a score will help you keep track of how much time and energy you should invest in pursuing them.
 Follow the highest scoring leads first and soonest, at the expense of the lower scored ones if needed.

-Losing your leads to the competition is bad enough but losing the best scorers at the top of the pack is even worse.
-If you wait too long, you’re more likely to lose the best candidates first and be stuck with the prospects toward the middle of bottom of the pool.
-Use your lead scoring system to prioritize which leads to contact first and improve your contact rate.
-Lead with an initial contact to get the conversation started and then follow up with more details and questions at a convenient time for them.
+Losing your leads to the competition is bad enough but losing top candidates is worse.
+If you wait too long, you’re more likely to lose the best candidates first.
+Then, you might be stuck with the prospects toward the middle or bottom of the pool.
+Use your lead scoring system to prioritize which leads to contact first.
+Then, focus on improving your contact rate.
+Start the conversation with prompt initial contact.
+After, follow up with more details and questions at a convenient time for them.
 Keep moving each lead through the recruitment pipeline, but start from the top of the list, and focus your energies there.

 Focusing on truck driver lead quality over quantity has many benefits.
 Although the approach requires having a much more methodical recruitment system and some start-up cost, it can end up saving you time, money, and energy in the long-run.

 You want to make sure you are not wasting time by pursuing the drivers who are wrong for your fleet.
 Regardless of which approach you take, there are strategies you can use to improve the quality of your leads.
-By narrowing the pool, prioritizing prospects using lead scoring, and contacting them quickly, you maximize the chances of your fleet landing the top quality drivers it is looking for.
+Narrow the pool, prioritize prospects using lead scoring, understand why drivers decline jobs, and contact drivers quickly.
+Each of these strategies helps maximize the chances of your fleet landing quality drivers.